abhi3700/My_Learning-Rust/tuts/topics/async/README.md

 ## Concepts

-There is a crate - `tokio` which provides a time for executing asynchronous tasks like this:
+There is a crate - `tokio` which provides a runtime for executing asynchronous tasks like this:

 ```rust
 #[tokio::main]